Ar-maan05/mcp-persist/README.md

 Stores MCP SSE events in PostgreSQL so servers can resume interrupted streams across restarts and redeploys.
-It takes an `asyncpg` connection pool, so concurrent request handlers share connections cleanly — a good fit for deployments that already run Postgres and want durability without adding Redis.
+It takes an `asyncpg` connection pool, so concurrent request handlers share connections cleanly, a good fit for deployments that already run Postgres and want durability without adding Redis.

 > For ephemeral multi-worker fan-out, `RedisEventStore` is lighter; for a pure